christm45/OnStep-ESP-Web-Tools/EXEMPLE_USAGE.md

    - For many ESP32 boards, hold the BOOT button when asked, then release after flashing starts.
 4. Wait for the progress to reach 100%.
 The device will reboot with the new firmware.

-If the project/version does not appear, run `.\sync_firmware.ps1` once (see next section) and refresh the page.
+If the project/version does not appear, run `.\sync_firmware.bat` once (see next section) and refresh the page.

 ---

 ## 3) Add a new .bin to the UI (no coding)

 1. Copy your new `.bin` file into `firmware\` (use `Project_Version.bin` naming if possible).
-2. Double‑click `sync_firmware.ps1`.
+2. Double‑click `sync_firmware.bat`.
    - This creates a matching manifest in `manifest\` and regenerates `manifest_list.js`.
-3. Refresh the web page (or re‑open `start_webtool.ps1`).
+3. Refresh the web page (or re‑open `start_webtool.bat`).
 Your new version will appear automatically.

 ---